equinor/terraform-baseline/docs/get-started/create-resources.md

     }
     ```

-1. Create a random suffix for resource names, and an Azure Storage account in the resource group:
+1. Create a random suffix for resource names using the built-in random provider, and an Azure Storage account in the resource group:

     ```terraform
     resource "random_id" "suffix" {